ericpelland/E.V.A./README.md

 * E.V.A. can learn new trigger phrases, commands and responses all without touching the code.
 * Just tell her you want to add a command or trigger
 ### Chatbot
-* E.V.A. can utilize a dialogFlow agent setup to be a bit of a chatbot.
+* E.V.A. can utilize the Dice coefficient statistic and the Levenshtein distance metric to be a bit of a chatbot.
 Some Easter eggs and jokes added in as well.
-* E.V.A. listens for 'eva' commands first, and then if chatbot is on, refers to dialogFlow.
-* When the chatbot is enabled, the 'eva' trigger is only needed to trigger eva commands.
 ### Giphy
 * E.V.A. has a giphy integration and displays a personable giphy face
 * E.V.A. can respond by showing gif's